 Hiking Essentials for Beginners: What to Pack (and What to Leave Behind)

-And somewhere between your car and this moment, a small panic set in.
+Somewhere between your car and this moment, a small panic set in.
 Did you pack enough water?
 Too much water?
-Is that blister forming already, and you haven’t even started?
+Is that blister forming already, and you have not even started?
 Should you have worn different shoes?

 That voice in your head running a last-minute inventory of everything you might have forgotten is one of the most common experiences in beginner hiking.
 The good news is that the list of actual hiking essentials for beginners is much shorter than most packing guides suggest.